 The existing Draft Plan has already been informed by a Stage 2 AA and a Natura Impact Report has been prepared.
-Mitigation was integrated into the Draft Plan that allowed the Natura Impact Report to demonstrate that that the Draft Plan is not foreseen to give rise to any adverse effects on the integrity of designated European sites, alone or in combination with other plans or projects15.
+Mitigation was integrated into the Draft Plan that allowed the Natura Impact Report to conclude that that the Draft Plan is not foreseen to give rise to any significant effects on designated European sites, alone or in combination with other plans or projects8.